arvpinto/3D_clustering_PCA/README.md

-<p align="justify"><b>This tutorial aims to cluster frames in cMD trajectories according to protein PCA vectors obtained with GROMACS analysis tools. </b></p>
+<p align="justify"><b>This tutorial aims to produce a density-based clustering analysis of a cMD trajectory, employing as features the first 3 PCA vectors of a protein backbone that are obtained from the GROMACS tools. </b></p>

 <p align="justify"> It requires a cMD *xtc trajectory file, a *tpr and a *gro file.
 In the first part, the trajectory is corrected with gmx trjconv and the PCA vectors are calculated.
-Then, the pca_dbscan_gmm.py uses DBSCAN to identify outliers and performs a clustering analysis with Gaussian mixture models.
-The script is also able to identify the PCA vectors that correspond to the highest density of frames in a cluster, through a kernel density-based method, and output the 5 frames that are closest to the identified point.
-In the second part, the frames are extracted from the trajectory to separate *.gro files. </p>
+Then, the pca_dbscan_gmm.py uses DBSCAN to identify outliers and performs a clustering analysis with the Gaussian mixture models.
+Through a kernel density-based method, the script is also able to identify the PCA vectors that correspond to the highest density of frames in a cluster, and output the 5 frames that are closest to the identified point.
+Then, the frames are extracted from the trajectory to separate *.gro files. </p>

 ---

 <br>
 <h2> <p align="center"> <b>I - Trajectory correction and extraction of the PCA vectors</b> </p></h2>